oddcod3/Phantom-Evasion/README.md

 Universal modules produces malware stub executable using pyinstaller for the  OS used during generation process.

+## New version 0.2

+Vesion 0.2 will be released on 9/12/2017

+> Advanced encryption

+> Added powershell modules

+> New windows and linux modules

+> Better Metamorphism

 ## NODISTRIBUTE result at the day of release:

 windows and linux modules use shikata_ga_nai for static analysis evasion